 In future posts, I will add lots of exercises that will get your muscles remembering the motions at the speed of light!

-My number one recommendation for beginners to learn the piano quickly and hassle-free is a program called Flowkey.
+My number one recommendation to learn the piano in a fun and hassle-free manner is a program called Flowkey.
 Go try it out for free ► https://go.flowkey.com/pianowalk